gkatsikis/viaggio-front-end/README.md

 ## Viaggio ✈️

-Viaggio is a travel inspiration app designed to fuel travel exploration dreams and make them a reality.
+Viaggio is a travel inspiration app designed to fuel your travel exploration dreams and make them a reality.
 Recognizing there were no apps dedicated specifically to the dream stage of travel, we set out to solve this problem.

 ##### *"You have to dream before your dreams can come true"* ~ A.P.J.
 Abdul Kalam
 ---